nixos-asia/website/en/tutorial/nixos-config.md

        error: opening file '/etc/nixos/flake.lock': Permission denied
 ```

-Alright, now Nix understandably cannot write to root-owned directory.
-At this point, we are better off moving the whole configuration to our home directory, which would also prepare the ground for storing it on Git.
+Progress, but we hit another error---Nix understandably cannot write to root-owned directory.
+One way to resolve this is to move the whole configuration to our home directory, which would also prepare the ground for storing it in Git.

 ## Move configuration to user directory